Emergence of the CommTech working group

 There are many reasons for this, ranging from a lack of strategy to the confusion of supporting tools to privacy concerns.

-More than 400 PR practitioners have already responded to the call to found the CommTech working group (as of June 2023).
+The call to found the CommTech working group has already been answered by 722 PR practitioners.
 In a survey, they provided information about what barriers they see, what topics they would like to deal with in the working group and how the working group should be organized.
 The result is an exchange platform for digital-savvy communications managers who are driving the digitization of communications and supporting each other in the process.

 Our goals